kenshaw/shell-config/git-commit-hooks/README.md

 This directory contains various Git commit hooks.
-At the moment, there is only a post-receive hook that generates and emails HTML commit diffs.
+At the moment, there is only a post-receive hook that generates and emails HTML commit diffs and a very primitive pre-receive hook that tries to verify some information in the commit message.

 # post-receive #
 Sends HTML emails out after a commit has been successfully pushed to a shared